nubskr/walrus/docs/architecture.md

 ## Backend Selection

-- `enable_fd_backend()` flips a process-wide atomic that forces new blocks to use the fd-backed storage (and therefore enables `io_uring` batching on Linux).
+- The FD backend uses fd-backed storage and enables `io_uring` batching on Linux.
-- `disable_fd_backend()` reverts to mmap-backed accesses; batch writes fall back to sequential writes and batch reads use direct mmap parsing.
+- The mmap backend uses mmap-backed accesses; batch writes fall back to sequential writes and batch reads use direct mmap parsing.
 - The default is FD+`io_uring` when supported; non-Linux builds automatically live on the mmap backend.

 ## Concurrency & Synchronization